Bill Currier (baseball)

-Willard F. Currier is an American college baseball coach, currently serving as head coach of the Fairfield Stags baseball team.
+Willard F. Currier (born January 27, 1960) is an American college baseball coach, currently serving as the head baseball coach for the Fairfield Stags.
 He was named to that position prior to the 2012 NCAA Division I baseball season.
 He was previously the head coach at Vermont (its winningest ever) before the university cut the baseball program after the 2009 season.

 Playing career

 Currier played at Vermont under Jack Leggett from 1979 through 1981.
 He was drafted in the sixth round of the 1981 MLB Draft by the Philadelphia Phillies.
 He played three seasons in the Phillies organization in Class A.

 Coaching career

 He returned to Vermont as an assistant coach and completed his degree in 1984.
 He then assisted Leggett at Western Carolina before earning his first head coaching job at Mitchell College, then a junior college.
 In 1988, Currier succeeded Mike Stone as head coach at Vermont.
 Currier would coach the Catamounts for 22 seasons, compiling a 486–470 record prior to the program's end in 2009.
 He was named America East Coach of the Year three times.
 He then served the 2010 season at Tennessee before being named head coach in waiting at Fairfield for the 2011 season and being elevated to the top job in 2012.

 At Fairfield, Currier was named the MAAC Coach of the Year in 2012, his first season as the Stags' head coach.
 That year, the team went 14–10 in MAAC play and reached the playoffs for the first time since 2000.
 Senior shortstop Larry Cornelia and sophomore outfielder Ryan Plourde were both all-conference selections, giving Fairfield multiple all-league honorees for the first time since 2008.
 In 2014, Fairfield went 32-24 (15-8 MAAC), finishing third in the program's first 30-win season.
 Plourde, Jake Salpietro, and EJ Ashworth were named to the All-MAAC First Team.
 The Stags won their first two games in the MAAC Tournament, defeating #6 seed Manhattan and #2 Siena before losses to top-seeded Canisius and Siena knocked them out of the tournament.